 Highlighting the apparent appetite for some older households to downsize and live in the city, respondents over the age of 65 were the most likely to consider a condo and nearly as likely as respondents under the age of 35 to consider purchasing in an urban area.

 Most respondents indicated their preference to stay in a similar area to their current living situation if they were to buy in the next six months.
 Over two-thirds of those living in rural areas and 75 percent of those living in suburban areas would buy in a similar area.
 Only those living in an urban area would be more likely to move elsewhere, with a suburban area within 20 miles of the city being the most frequent choice of urban buyers moving to another type of area.
+Car Transport will handle the logistics of transporting the vehicle in such cases.

 About NAR’s HOME survey